Annanukku Jai (2018 film)

-Annanukku Jai is a 2018 Tamil-language political satire film directed by Rajkumar and produced by Vetrimaaran.
+Annanukku Jai is a 2018 Indian Tamil-language political satire film directed by Rajkumar and produced by Vetrimaaran.
 The film stars Dinesh and Mahima Nambiar.
 The music was composed by Arrol Corelli, while the film released on 31 August 2018.

+Plot

+A toddy seller's son decides to becomes a politician in order to exact revenge against a bar owner who humiliated his father.
+However, things do not go as planned.